 South Bay has a fountain tap.
 The picnic tables sit slightly above the large sandy beach and are separated from it by a low rock wall.
 Ponderosa pines are interspersed amongst the tables allowing for some shade.
 The area offers a great view of the Fintry delta to the south and the other side of the lake.
 The swimming area is marked with buoys and mooring buoys stretch to the south towards a third beach.

 The third beach, Sandy Beach, is a pet beach accessed by a trail of hard-packed dirt from between sites 11 and 12.
 A pit toilet is found roughly 50m up from the beach.
 The beach has coarse pink sand and is the smallest of the three beaches.
 Pets are allowed in this area.

 Vehicle Accessible Camping

-The park is open from April 1 to October 31.
-In the off-season (Nov 1-March 31) a locked gate blocks the access road at Okanagan Landing road.
+The park is open during the main camping season.
+In the off-season, a locked gate blocks the access road at Okanagan Landing road.
 It is roughly 300 m down a steep grade to the campsites, making walk-in camping difficult in the off-season.
-Through the summer, the gate is closed between 11:00pm and 7:00 am.
+Through the summer, the gate is closed between 11:00 pm and 7:00 am.

 Most sites are large and well-shaded by a canopy of mature Douglas fir

 and Ponderosa pine.
 The sites are well-spaced and the abundance of low

 shrubs affords privacy.
 The campsite pads are gravel and have fire rings